Byndyusoft/Byndyusoft.Data.Relational.QueryBuilder/README.md

 # Usage

 ## Data model for examples
-For the examples, we will use the following data model.
+We will use the following data model for the examples.

 ```csharp
 public class Company : IEntity